 MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
-Both Databricks Runtime 5.3 and Databricks Runtime 5.3 ML and above support automated MLflow Tracking for Apache Spark MLlib model tuning in Python.
-Databricks Runtime 5.5 LTS ML includes MLflow so you do not need to install it separately.
+MLflow supports tracking for machine learning model tuning in Python, R, and Scala.
+For Python notebooks only, Databricks Runtime 5.3 and Databricks Runtime 5.3 ML and above support automated MLflow Tracking for Apache Spark MLlib model tuning.

 When automated MLflow tracking from MLlib is enabled, and you run tuning code that uses